February 3, 2023

 In this article, we’ll be going over all the traffic sources that can help you crush your affiliate marketing efforts.
-Plus, if you’re new to the game or just need a refresher, we’re also going to cover some of the basics when it comes to traffic sources, including what affiliate marketing traffic sources actually are, the various types of traffic sources, and much, much more.
+Plus, if you’re new to the game or just need a refresher, we’re also going to cover some of the basics, including what traffic sources actually are, the various types of traffic, and much, much more.

 In case you need a short-list with all the highlights, here you go.
 This is everything we’re exploring in this blog post:

 First thing’s first… Let’s start with the basics.

 The simplest way of explaining what a traffic source is as follows: A traffic source can be defined as the origin through which users find your website, landing page, or sales page.
 High quality traffic can come from multiple traffic sources across any part of the internet where a link to your site or sales page is displayed.

 Every visit or “session” can be tracked using tools like Google Analytics to view the source or origin where a user came from.
 Not only can you track the exact source, you can also see in some instances what browser they were using, and whether they found your link using a desktop or a mobile device.

 You can collect tons of data on your traffic, and continuously tweak your advertising campaigns based on accurate and up-to-date information to reach the best results possible.

 Before we dive deeper into this article, let’s go over the basics of warm traffic versus cold traffic.